reedes/vim-quotable/README.markdown

 ## Configuration

-You will typically want the capabilities of this plugin on certain file types, such as markdown or textile.
+You will typically want the capabilities of this plugin applied only to certain file types, such as markdown or textile.

   ```
   augroup quotable